danielhuesken/bbpress-antispam/readme.txt

 == Changelog ==
 = 0.7 =
-* added help tab
+* Added: help tab
-* change char conversion on sending mail
+* Fixed: charakter on sending mail
+* Fixed: no CSS spam filter on edit topic/reply
+* Changed: Prependeing spam type on content not on title

 = 0.6 =
 * Added: Send mail on new topic/reply